ryanpf/linux_rocksmith/guides/start-script/proton-9.md

 You have now exported everything you need to build a launch script.
 Enter a terminal, cd into the directory where you placed `launch` and `vars` in the last step.
 Run these commands:

 ```
+# again, make sure you've set $STEAMLIBRARY.
+You will need it here one last time.
 sed -i 's/ /\n/g' vars
 rm rocksmith-launcher.sh
 echo '#!/bin/bash' >> rocksmith-launcher.sh